Broken SU(6) symmetry and massive hybrid stars: Introduction

 Hadronic neutron stars - or simply neutron stars for short - are objects composed entirely by hadrons, as neutrons and protons.
-Additional degrees of freedoms as hyperons, $\Delta$'s and boson condensate can also be present~\cite{Glen}.
-As the QCD, the natural tool of the standard model to describe strong interacting matter, produces no results for dense and cold matter, we have to employ effective models.
+Additional degrees of freedoms as hyperons, $\Delta$'s and boson condensates can also be present~\cite{Glen}.
+As the QCD, the natural tool of the standard model to describe strong interacting matter produces no results for dense and cold matter, we have to employ effective models.
 Here we use the QHD, a relativistic model which describes the baryons as the fundamental degrees of freedom and describes their interactions via massive meson exchange.

 To produce reliable neutron star properties we need to be able to reproduce realistic physical quantities that are known from phenomenology.
 There are five well known properties of symmetric nuclear matter at the saturation point: the saturation density itself ($n_0$), the effective nucleon mass ($M^{*}/M$), the compressibility $(K)$, the symmetry energy ($S_0$) and the binding energy per baryon ($B/A$)~\cite{Glen}.
 Besides them, the symmetry energy slope ($L$) has attracted a lot of attention in the last years.
 Althoug its true value is still a matter of debate, most studies indicate that it has non-negligible implications on the neutron star macroscopic properties~\cite{Rafa,Lopes2014,Tsang, Micaela2017,Lattimer2014,Pais2016,Dex2019,Prov2019}.
-To fulfill these constraints we use a slightly modified GM1 parametrization, which reduces the slope from 94 MeV to 88 MeV.
-This modification also causes a small reduction in the symmetry energy from 32.5 MeV to 30.5 MeV.
+To fulfill these constraints we use a slightly modified GM1 parametrization, which reduces the slope from 94 MeV to 87.9 MeV.
+This modification also causes a reduction in the symmetry energy from 32.5 MeV to 30.5 MeV and makes the parametrization closer to the acceptable ones according to the rigid constraints imposed in \cite{Dutra2014, Micaela2017}.

 The QHD Lagrangian in this work reads (Eq. (\ref{EL1})):